COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

 DOES ACCESSIBLE BEIGE GO WITH AGREEABLE GRAY?

-I wouldn’t put these two neutral shades in the same ROOM; I might put them in neighbouring rooms for a layered but subtle neutral palette.
+I wouldn’t put these two neutral shades in the same ROOM; I might put them in neighboring rooms for a layered but subtle neutral palette.

 Why the hesitation?

-Warm colours are FUSSY about being partnered with colours that are cooler AND lighter than them.
+Warm colors are FUSSY about being partnered with colors that are cooler AND lighter than them.
 While Agreeable Gray is only fractionally lighter, Accessible is sliiiightly uneasy – not enough to stop me from partnering them up, but they’re on edge (Accessible Beige prefers the darker version of Agreeable Gray – Anew Gray).

-Compared to ‘traditional beige paint colours‘, look at how MUTED Accessible Beige is in the above photo – it hardly looks beige at all.
+Compared to ‘traditional beige paint colors‘, look at how MUTED Accessible Beige is in the above photo – it hardly looks beige at all.

 WHICH ONE DOES KYLIE M LOVE THE BEST?